 which matches the form of equation \eqref{eq:NBD_final_sub}.
 In both \eqref{eq:GNBD_sub} and \eqref{eq:GNBD_final_sub}, the edge constraints \eqref{eq:benders_edge} are enforced as \eqref{eq:GNBD_sub_con2} and \eqref{eq:GNBD_final_sub_con2} in the subgraph that is downstream from the root subgraph.
 The upper bound at the $k$th iteration of gBD is given by

 where we will omit the subscript gBD when it is obvious from context.
-As with BD, the lower bound is given by $LB^k_{gBD} := \underline{\phi}^k_{\mg_r}$. \\
+As with BD, the lower bound is given by $LB^k_{gBD} := \underline{\phi}^k_{\mg_r}$.

 The gBD algorithm is summarized in Algorithm \ref{alg:graph_NBD}.
 A root subgraph, $\mg_r$ is defined for the graph $\mg$.
 The root subgraph is updated to take the form of \eqref{eq:NBD_rootgraph}.
 The graph then must be traveled through (traversed) to update each subgraph and note its stage.
 This is done by moving from the root subgraph to each stage of the new graph using two new sets: a queue set, $\msg_{queue}$ that records the subgraphs that need to be explored next, and a visited set, $\msg_{visited}$, which includes a set of all subgraphs that have been visited (i.e., subgraphs that have been updated to take the form of \eqref{eq:NBD_rootgraph}, \eqref{eq:GNBD_sub}, or \eqref{eq:GNBD_final_sub}).
-This is effectively a breadth-first search \cite{bundy1984breadth, lee1961algorithm}.
+This is effectively a breadth-first search \cite{bundy1984breadth,lee1961algorithm}.
 We also define a function $f_{stage}$ that maps a subgraph to its stage.
-After the subgraphs have been updated, the maximum number of iterations, $K_{max}$, the tolerance, $\epsilon_{tol}$, and cut data are set as well as the total number of stages.
-The graph is then sequentially solved, starting at the root subgraph (which also yields the lower bound), and then progressing through each stage, where the solutions of the previous stage are shared to the next stage and those solutions fixed as in \eqref{eq:GNBD_sub_links} and \eqref{eq:GNBD_final_links}.
+After the subgraphs have been updated, the maximum number of iterations, $K_{max}$, the tolerance, $\epsilon_{tol}$, and cut data are set, as well as the total number of stages.
+The graph is then sequentially solved, starting at the root subgraph (which also yields the lower bound), and then progressing through each stage, where the solutions of the previous stage are passed to the next stage and those solutions fixed as in \eqref{eq:GNBD_sub_links} and \eqref{eq:GNBD_final_links}.
 Note that each set of subgraphs at a given stage can be solved in parallel.
 After each subgraph is solved, the upper bound is computed.
-If the relative gap between the upper and lower bound is below the tolerance, the algorithm terminates and the solutions of the iteration that yielded the best lower bound are returned.
-If the relative gap is not below the tolerance, new cuts are added to their respective subproblems and another iteration is run.
-Algorithm \ref{alg:graph_NBD} assumes an aggregated cut approach, but this can be easily extended to multi-cuts.
-As with BD, the sequential solution of the graphs can be considered a ``forward pass,'' and the computation of new cuts can be considered a backward pass.
+If the relative gap between the upper and lower bounds is below the tolerance, the algorithm terminates, and the solutions of the iteration that yielded the best lower bound are returned.
+If the relative gap is not below the tolerance, new cuts are added to their respective subproblems, and another iteration is run.